LucidJun/DREAM/docs/descriptions/personal.rst

 3. Extract your feature
 -----------------------

 The newly implemented feature is ready to be extracted.
-You must pass as an argument the path of the script where the implemented features in step 1 reside (``features_path``). dream will do the rest for you.
+You must pass as an argument the path of the script where the implemented features in step 1 reside (``features_path``).
+DREAM will do the rest for you.

 .. code:: python